User FAQs

 In Excel VBA you can use a combination of the Evaluate method and the IF and ISERROR functions.

-10) What function would you use to quickly filter an array of values based on a substring ?
+10) What function would you use to quickly filter an array based on a substring ?

 FILTER - Returns an array containing a subset of values that contain a substring (Variant).